2020 Post-MUA Recovery

 We call it a “Meta-Blog” because we step back and give you a broad perspective on all aspects of knee health, surgery and recovery such as 2020 Post-MUA Recovery.

 In this one-of-a-kind blog we gather together great thinkers, doers, writers related to Knee Surgery, Recovery, Preparation, Care, Success and Failure.
 Meet physical therapists, coaches, surgeons, patients, and as many smart people as we can gather to create useful articles for you.
 Whether you have a surgery upcoming, in the rear-view mirror, or just want to take care of your knees to avoid surgery, you should find some value here.
-For more on MUA click here.
+For videos on MUA click here.
+To read more about MUA click here.

 Two resources for you below.
 Both are email series that we created to help those who need some additional thinking for pre-surgery and post-surgery.